ianjchadwick/fpga-audio-analyzer/README.md

 ### Krazy Karaoke Diagram
 ![alt text](https://github.com/ianjchadwick/551_Project/blob/main/supplemental_files/schematics%20and%20diagrams/Final%20Krazy%20Karaoke%20High%20Level%20Diagram.jpeg?raw=true "Krazy Karaoke Diagram")

+In the beginning, we explored several different ways to accomplish the goal of comparing audio signals

 The design can be broken down into three core components of the overall workflow:
 - Component 1: Getting analog sound waves to block RAM
 - Component 2: Converting digitized audio into a frequency